bitcoindevkit/bitcoindevkit.org/docs/foundation/grantees.md

 Outside of Bitcoin, he loves to draw and explore creative expression through art.

+Itoro's grant is [funded by BTrust](https://blog.btrust.tech/announcing-q1-2025-btrust-grants/).
+[Btrust](https://www.btrust.tech) is a non-profit organization with a dedicated mission to decentralize the development of Bitcoin software.
+Their focus is on fostering developer talent in the global south and supporting the free and open-source Bitcoin ecosystem.

 <div>
   <a href="https://github.com/ItoroD" target="_blank">
     <img src="/img/github-icon.svg" style="width: 24px">